hellaz/Web-IPTV/README.md

 # Overview:

-IPTV is a new method of delivering and viewing television programs using an IP network and high speed broadband technology.
-It is fast becoming a popular value added service in many countries.
-However in India, IPTV is yet to be a big thing.

-As per TRAI Regulations,
-New Delhi, 4th January, 2008 – Telecom Regulatory Authority of India (TRAI) releases the recommendation on provisioning of IPTV services.

-IPTV is legal in India but it not yet provisioned by government.

-So, I am making a concept of IPTV service.
 Collecting some m3u8 sources of free 2 air TV Channels.
 Creating a basic Bootstrap based Web page that handles the URLs from the m3u Playlist And Chromecast based addon player to play those livestreams in browser.